Changing our perspective of “Body Positivity”

 It took me years of choices that were better for me to shape my outlook and understand what it meant to love who I was/am.
 My focus has shifted from worrying about the way I look to just feeling good in my body.
 I believe there is a direct link between body positivity & the actions we take to nourish our souls.

 Setting Goals & Looking Further

 How do we continue loving ourselves even on days when our skin is broken out, our tummies aren’t to the size we would abracadabra into fruition, or we just feel icky.

 To me the answer is simple, listen to your body & feed your mind.

-Still, as much as I am an advocate for the link between being active & a positive mind I do not think that it is the sole solution in the process of achieving a body positive outlook.
+Still, as much as I am an advocate for the link between being active and a positive mind, I do not think that it’s the sole solution in the process of achieving a body positive outlook.

-I wrote down a short list of favorite things to nourish my soul.
-Click the link to get your own customizable version.
+I wrote down a short list of my favorite activities for nourishing the soul.

 Body positivity is self love.
 The true nourishment is with fueling the passions that lie within us.

 Let me know what you think, and share your soul nourishing list below.